Welcome to today's edition of the Rush 24-7 podcast.

 Well, I was joking.

-And it is.
+But it is.

 Basically, your tree is, for the purposes of regulation, is a wholly owned subsidiary of the United States government.

-So we've got a federal okay, we've got a federal wood stove regime and we've got a federal tree regime.
+So we've got a federal, okay, we've got a federal wood stove regime, and we've got a federal tree regime.

-And what's what's the third one?
+And what's the third one?

 The third one is home inspections and the sale of your home.

-Uh the they have three inspectors that they're going to hire.
+They have three inspectors that they're going to hire.

-That's where the jobs come in for each city, village or town that are going to come around to the neighborhoods and inspect your homes and they're going to be called green inspections.
+That's where the jobs come in for each city, village, or town that are going to come around to the neighborhoods and inspect your homes.

 Oh, indoor lighting.

-Listen, that's not even funny because they even have it listed right down to the um light bulbs in your artwork.
+Listen, that's not even funny because they even have it listed right down to the light bulbs in your artwork.

-Like if you have a piece of artwork on your lawn and has a light bulb in it.
+Like if you have a piece of artwork on your lawn and it has a light bulb in it.

 Yeah.

-That's uh that's a serious you know, that's a serious thing.
+That's a serious thing.

 I know, it's outrageous.

-That and that and and uh for guys like me, I mean I've I've got a two hundred year old dump.
+And for guys like me, I mean, I've got a 200-year-old dump.

-No, it no it's not.
+No, it's not.

 It's a compound.